 You might also want to order your credit scores occasionally to see how your credit is going.
 As your credit improves, you can call each company and ask for a lower interest rate and higher credit limit.

-The lower interest rate will help save you money because you won’t be paying as much, and the higher credit limit improves your debt-to-availability ratio.
+The lower interest rate will help save you money because you won’t pay as much, and the higher credit limit improves your debt-to-availability ratio.
 When you run your credit report, it will tell you the negative things that might impact your score.

 It will tell you which factors have helped raise and lower your score.